Revision. Some writers love it, some hate it. I fall into the first camp. Give me a rough manuscript over a blank page any day.

 You may prefer to do this entirely digitally, but I still recommend changing the font and the margins so it looks different.
 You’ll catch more that way, I promise.

-Then it’s off to a handful of my most trusted critique partners – other writers who can do a deep analysis of things like characterization, dialogue, structure, prose, etc. At this point, I usually just ask for an edit letter rather than a commented document, unless the CP is more comfortable doing the latter.
+Then it’s off to a handful of my most trusted critique partners – other writers who can do a deep analysis of things like characterization, dialogue, structure, prose, etc. At this point, I usually just ask for a brief edit letter rather than a commented document, unless the CP is more comfortable doing the latter.

 Analyzing CP Notes